Websoft9Archive/ansible-rocketchat/docs/else-faq.md

 #### If there is no domain name, can I deploy Rocket.Chat?

-Yes, visit Rocket.Chat by *http://Internet IP:8161*
+Yes, visit Rocket.Chat by *http://Internet IP*

 #### What is the password for the database root user?